locnnil/workshop/docs/tutorial/getting-started/launch/launch.rst

-Both ``workspace start`` and ``workspace stop`` commands wait for the graceful completion of the operation  and cannot be interrupted from the command-line in order to ensure the workspace's integrity.
+Both ``workspace start`` and ``workspace stop`` commands wait for the graceful completion of the operation  and cannot be interrupted from the command-line in order to ensure the workspace integrity.